esridc/portal-proxy/README.md

 - this should open the "fake" sites app, which is just a html file in `./dist/sites/portal/apps/sites`

 This used to work just fine, but recently stopped.
 Unclear why.

+## Developer Workflow:

+This is the general developer workflow we've been using in the past...

+- Hub developer adds an entry to their hosts file for the remote Enterprise instance they want to work against
+- i.e `127.0.0.1 portal.hubdev.arcgis.com`
+- Hub developer starts the related docker container
+- `docker-compose -f container.yaml up -d --build --force-recreate --remove-orphans`
+- Hub developer opens `https://portal.hubdev.arcgis.com/portal/home` and the home app loads because those requests are proxied through to the actual `portal.hubdev.arcgis.com` system
+- Hub developer starts up the Hub app locally, in "portal mode",
+- Hub developer opens `https://portal.hubdev.arcgis.com/portal/apps/sites` which loads the build output files from local disk